YoselynR/bren-meds213-data-cleaning/README.md

 Data on climatic conditions, prey abundance, and predators were also collected.
 Environmental data included weather stations that recorded daily climatic conditions, surveys of seasonal snowmelt, weekly sampling of terrestrial and aquatic invertebrates that are prey of shorebirds, live trapping of small mammals (alternate prey for shorebird predators), and daily counts of potential predators (jaegers, falcons, foxes).
 Detailed field methods for each year are available in the `ASDN_protocol_201X.pdf` files.
 All research was conducted under permits from relevant federal, state, and university authorities.

 This repository is cloned from [MEDS 213 Course repository](https://github.com/UCSB-Library-Research-Data-Services/bren-meds213-data-cleaning) and conatins some of its orginal content.
+Credit is given to where it belongs.

 ## DATA & FILE OVERVIEW